-Just a small number of herms had been studied to provide antihistamine effects, but supplements sold by a Health Food store also can assist with root causes and effects of histamine intolerance!
+Just a small number of herbs had been studied to provide antihistamine effects, and corresponding supplements sold by a Health Food store can assist with root causes and effects of histamine intolerance.

 Mast cells can actually be stabilized by several botanicals.
-A special place belongs to Quercitine as an effective histamine release blocker62.
+A special place belongs to Quercitine as an effective histamine release blocker66.
 In supplement formulas, it is sometimes mixed with bromelain to reduce inflammation.
 Also, prickly pear (Opuntia elatior) had shown to reduce mast cell degranulation67.

-For almost 60 years, FDA-approved antihistamine Cromolyn sodium is a golden standard of prevention of mast cell degranulation63.
-It was initially extracted form plant khella (Ammi visnaga) which had been used as a muscle relaxant since ancient times in Egypt and afterwards was synthesized chemically64.
+For almost 60 years, FDA-approved antihistamine Cromolyn sodium is a golden standard of prevention of mast cell degranulation68.
+It was initially extracted form plant khella (Ammi visnaga) which had been used as a muscle relaxant since ancient times in Egypt and afterwards was synthesized chemically69.
 Please note that some preparations of Cromolyn Sodium are sold bye prescription only.

 Other botanicals with antihistamine properties include:

 - Widely researched is Astragalus membranaceus (also known as Astragalus, Huáng qí or Milkvetch).
-It possesses immunoregulatory functions of allergic diseases and can be used as an inflammatory component of allergic asthma treatment66.
+It possesses immunoregulatory functions of allergic diseases and can be used as an inflammatory component of allergic asthma treatment71.

 - Perilla seeds are a good source of polyunsaturated fatty acids.
-They suppress the production of chemical mediators in the allergy and inflammatory responses67.
+They suppress the production of chemical mediators in the allergy and inflammatory responses72.

-- Java plum or Indian blackberry (also called Jamun or Jambul in Hindi, botanical name Syzygium cumini) effects in-vitro proved to be at par with cromolyn sodium68.
+- Java plum or Indian blackberry (also called Jamun or Jambul in Hindi, botanical name Syzygium cumini) effects in-vitro proved to be at par with cromolyn sodium73.